The Private Competition Enforcement Review: Australia

 The role of an expert is to assist the court on matters relevant to his or her area of expertise.
 An expert's paramount duty is to the court and not to the person who has retained him or her.7 Accordingly, experts appointed by parties to the proceedings are required to adhere to strict guidelines in the provision of their evidence, including in relation to the form of their report.

-In Australia, it is common in antitrust enforcement actions involving multiple competing expert witnesses for expert evidence to be presented concurrently, otherwise known as a hot tubbing.
-This practice involves calling all of the experts to give evidence at the trial concurrently.
+In Australia, it is common in antitrust enforcement actions involving multiple competing expert witnesses for expert evidence to be presented concurrently, also known as a 'hot tub'.
+This practice involves calling all the experts to give evidence at the trial concurrently.
 Each expert presents his or her opinion, and then each other expert is given an opportunity to respond.
 The judge will also ask questions of the experts, and cross-examination of the experts by the parties may be permitted.

 Generally, there is no requirement for a person to give consent to be a group member of a representative proceeding, and the courts operate on an opt-out basis (i.e., the courts will fix a date by which group members of a representative proceeding can opt out of the representative action by giving notice in writing).
 In Australia, the representative applicant bears the costs burden in the proceedings.
-Group members are not required to contribute to the costs of the proceedings or to any costs orders made against the representative applicant in the proceedings.
+In the absence of any agreement to the contrary, group members are not required to contribute to the costs of the proceedings or to any costs orders made against the representative applicant in the proceedings.
 Accordingly, there is often very little incentive for group members to opt out of representative proceedings in Australia.

 Once a representative proceeding has been commenced, it is subject to strict supervision by the court, and it cannot be settled or discontinued without the court's approval.
 In addition, a representative applicant is unable to withdraw as the representative applicant without the leave of the court.
 This limits the parties' flexibility in terms of alternative dispute resolution (ADR) processes and can hinder settlement efforts.
 Further information on the settlement processes for representative proceedings is set out in Section XII.